How To Deal With A Partner With Anger Issues

 How To Deal With A Partner With Anger Issues: Emotional Detachment

 One of the most challenging aspects of handling an angry person is remaining emotionally detached.
 Being emotionally detached is an act of self-compassion.
-Most people find this difficult, if not impossible, but it is all about mindset.
+Most people find the process difficult, if not impossible, but it is all about mindset.
 With a bit of practice and education, you can learn to do this.

 As a result, you won’t be tempted to “get back at them” by saying something hurtful yourself, which can turn into an endless cycle of anger and retaliation.